cheeriosok/NeuralNetworkBlogs/README.md

-# SRCNN From Scratch: ML Systems Optimization with CUDA
+# Super-Resolution From Scratch: ML Systems Optimization with CUDA

 Welcome to a hands-on ML Systems Engineering journey — where we take a Super-Resolution Convolutional Neural Network (SRCNN) from a bare-bones MVP to a fully optimized CUDA-powered inference engine.